-- CodeMark Certified CM30048. - Fire fibre cement sheets can be used where non-combustible material is required under the NCC provisions. - Suitable for Bushfire Attack Level up to 40 (BAL-40) when constructed in accordance with AS 3959. - Group Number 1 for internal lining in accordance with AS 5637.1/ISO 9705. - Prefinished and available in a variety of colours and textures. - Minimal ongoing maintenance and long lasting protection against UV damage and colour fade.
+- CodeMark Certified CM30048. - Tested in accordance with AS 5113 and assessed as achieving the classification EW for an external wall performance that can avoid the spread of - Fire fibre cement sheets can be used where non-combustible material is required under the NCC provisions. - Suitable for Bushfire Attack Level up to 40 (BAL-40) when constructed in accordance with AS 3959. - Group Number 1 for internal lining in accordance with AS 5637.1/ISO 9705. - Prefinished and available in a variety of colours and textures.

-- Proprietary concealed fixing system provides a ventilated cavity for effective moisture management. - Compatible with other Cemintel prefinished cladding systems including Surround and Barestone. - Integrates easily into mixed façade systems that use concrete, brick, or AAC such as Hebel. - Complete cladding system including preformed corners and coloured sealants.
+- Minimal ongoing maintenance and long lasting protection against UV damage and colour fade. - Proprietary concealed fixing system provides a ventilated cavity for effective moisture management. - Compatible with other Cemintel prefinished cladding systems including Surround and - Integrates easily into mixed façade systems that use concrete, brick, or AAC such as Hebel. - Complete cladding system including preformed corners and coloured sealants.